Orientations of Morse flow trees in Legendrian contact homology: Introduction

 In Section \ref{sec:cutstab} we give a brief outline of how to associate a family of pseudo- holomorphic disks $u_\lambda$ to a rigid flow tree $\Gamma$, again following \cite{trees}.
 We also define the capping orientation of a flow tree $\Gamma$, which will be the capping orientation of a sequence of pre-glued disks associated to the tree.
 Indeed, in \cite{trees} it is shown that for each $\lambda$ sufficiently small, there is a pre-glued disk $w_\lambda$ arbitrary close to $u_\lambda$ so that the boundary conditions induced by $w_\lambda$ are very easy to describe explicitly.

 In Section \ref{sec:glupf} we prove that the capping orientation of $\Gamma$ is independent of $\lambda$ for $\lambda$ sufficiently small, and that the capping orientation of $u_\lambda$ equals the capping orientation of $w_\lambda$ for such $\lambda$.
 This gives Theorem \ref{thm:mainthm}.
 The main technical results are proven in Section \ref{sec:stab} and Section \ref{sec:glupf}.
-In Appendix \ref{app:mini} we summarize some results concerning families of Fredholm operators.
+In Section \ref{sec:glupf} we also show how the explicit formulas in \cite{korta} are derived.
+In Section \ref{sec:examples} we use the algorithm to compute orientations of some of the trees that occurs in [\cite{trees}, Section 7].
+In Section \ref{sec:examples}, Section \ref{sec:der} and Section \ref{sec:analder} we derive expressions for the signs that are indicated but not explicitly stated in Section \ref{sec:glupf}.
+We also include Appendix \ref{app:mini}, where we summarize some results concerning families of Fredholm operators.